Erebia medusa: Description in Seitz

 the end of the period of flight.

 Biology

 The females lay their eggs individually or in small groups on grasses.
 Caterpillars feed on Gramineae, Digitaria, Milium effusum, Panicum, Setaria, Brachypodium, Festuca and Bromus species.
 Adults fly from May to August.
 This species overwinters as a caterpillar for one or two years depending on the altitude of its habitat.

+Etymology

+Named in the Classical tradition.
+Medusa is the only mortal of the three Gorgon sisters.
+She is beheaded by Perseus.